roots/bud/sources/@roots/bud-swc/README.md

 }));
 ```

-Many properties from `jsc` have additional helper methods exposed to set them without needing to use a callback with `bud.swc.setJsc`.
+Many `jsc` options have associated helper methods which don't require using `bud.swc.setJsc` directly.
+These should be preferred over `bud.swc.setJsc` whenenver possible.

-#### jsc.baseUrl
+### jsc.baseUrl

 Use the `bud.swc.setBaseUrl` method to configure `jsc.baseUrl`